cosmincatalin/mxnet-onnx-mlnet/README.md

 For the _Modeling_ part you need Docker to use Linux containers.

 For the _Inference_ part you need Docker to use Windows containers.
-You need to be on Windows to e able to do this.
+You need to be on Windows to be able to do this.

 If you do not have a Windows box, you can just run the modeling part.